How do I upgrade my MySQL 5.7 database to MySQL 8?

 Adjust wp-config.php

-Open the file wp-config.php again.
+Open the wp-config.php file again.

 Adjust the values for database name, database user, database password, and database server to the new MySQL 8 database.